 - When sealing a large number of envelopes, for a wedding or other big event, using a glue gun is the quickest way to get it done!
 This Sealing Wax Glue Gun Set is the perfect kit to get your envelopes sealed in a timely manner.
-Letterseals.com has top-notch items and great customer service.
+Also check out Letterseals.com.
+They have top-notch items and great customer service.

 Frequently Asked Questions:

 What is sealing wax made out of?

 Traditionally, sealing wax was made from beeswax and resin.
 It held well, but when broken to open the letter, it would break into a million pieces and make a mess.
 The composition of modern sealing wax is dependent on the type of wax you purchase.
 For example, some sealing waxes are more flexible with satin finishes and don’t break easily.
 Other, more traditional sealing waxes, have a glossier finish, but break easily and shouldn’t be mailed.

 Can I use a regular candle?

 Candle wax will work to seal your envelope.
 However, because candle wax lacks resin, it won’t be adhesive to the paper.
 This may cause it to fall off.
 Because of this, it’s not recommended that you use a regular candle to seal an envelope.
 After all, the envelope will be extensively handled while being sent through the mailing system.
 Chances are the seal will come off by the time it reaches its destination.